simolus3/drift/docs/docs/dart_api/expressions.md

 ---

 Expressions are pieces of SQL that return a value when the database interprets them.
-The Dart API from drift allows you to write most expressions in Dart and then convert them to SQL.
+The dart_api from drift allows you to write most expressions in Dart and then convert them to SQL.
 Expressions are used in all kinds of situations.
 For instance, `where` expects an expression that returns a boolean.